ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

   max_protein: 100, # Float | The maximum amount of protein in grams the product can have.
   min_fat: 1, # Float | The minimum amount of fat in grams the product must have.
   max_fat: 100, # Float | The maximum amount of fat in grams the product can have.
-  offset: 0, # Float | The offset number for paging (between 0 and 990).
+  offset: 0, # Float | The number of results to skip (between 0 and 990).
   number: 10 # Float | The number of expected results (between 1 and 100).
 }